lizmat/articles/advent-2020.md

 Making things faster, better and more economic
 ----------------------------------------------
 So, why not embed this manual workflow in a nice script, and add that to the distribution?
-And make sure that only that script get run?
+And make sure that only that script gets run?
 That seems like an easy idea to implement.
 And it was!
 The script (called [`run-tests`](https://github.com/lizmat/Hash-LRU/blob/master/run-tests)) basically became (slightly shortened for this blog post):

 ```raku
     my @failed;